santosizhar/usul-inkswarm-detectlab/inkswarm-detectlab__MASTERPROMPT_CF-0003__Code-Freeze-Restart.md

 - PROJECT_NAME: Inkswarm DetectLab
 - NS: inkswarm-detectlab

 This chat is a **Code Freeze restart (CF-0003)**.
-Your job is to restore full context from this repository and proceed safely, fail-closed.
+Restore full context from the repository and proceed safely, fail-closed.

 ---